tableau/tableau-viz-lwc/README.md

 -   [Install the component using a Developer Edition Org](#install-the-component-using-a-developer-edition-org): Useful if you want the component deployed to a more permanent environment than a Scratch org.

--   [Add the Tableau Visualization component to a Lightning Web page](#add-the-tableau-visualization-component-to-a-lightning-web-page): After you have installed the component on your org, you can add a Tableau viz to an App in Salesforce.
+-   [Add the Tableau Visualization component to a Lightning page](#add-the-tableau-visualization-component-to-a-lightning-page): After you have installed the component on your org, you can add a Tableau viz to a Lightning page in Salesforce.

 -   [Try Filtering](#try-filtering): If you place the component on a record page you can try filtering a visualization based on the context of the hosting record page, or you can specify the fields in Tableau and Salesforce to use for filtering.